 - 8 control knobs

 Need a professional solution with more customization options?
 Then the Akai MPD 232 is a MIDI controller you want in your set of equipment.
 This is a recent addition to the Akai Pro series and provides several improvements over the already-impressive previous model.

 With the MIDI-over-USB interface used in the Akai MPD 232, you get a plug-and-play operation.
 Simply use the USB cable to connect the controller to your PC, and a driver will automatically install it.
-Most music and beat production software will be able to recognize the MIDI controller immediately.
+Most music production and beat making software will be able to recognize the MIDI controller immediately.

 With 72 controls in total, divided throughout three banks, the Akai MPD 232 is an ideal solution for a bigger sound and studio setup.